hotwax/oms-documentation/netsuite/Flows/inventory.md

 /home/{sftp-username}/netsuite/inventorytransfer/import
 ```

 2. A scheduled job in HotWax Commerce reads the CSV file from the SFTP location and adjusts the inventory records in HotWax Commerce.
-When inventory is transferred to the eCommerce warehouse, the scheduled job increases the inventory count for the respective product.
-Conversely, when inventory is transferred from the eCommerce warehouse, the job reduces the inventory count accordingly.
+When inventory is transferred to the B2C warehouse, the scheduled job increases the inventory count for the product.
+Conversely, when inventory is transferred from the B2C warehouse, the job reduces the product's inventory count.

 **Job in HotWax Commerce**

 Import inventory transfer records

 ```
-IMP_INV_TRANS
 Import Inventory Transfer
+FTP Config: IMP_INV_TRANS
 ```